-A proxy supporting this extension SHOULD remove the P-Charge-Info header field before sending a request to a UA that is not acting as a PSTN gateway or appropriate application server.
+A proxy supporting this extension MUST remove the P-Charge-Info header field before sending a request to a UA that is not acting as a PSTN gateway or appropriate application server, if the role of the UA is known.

-6.3.
+5.3.
 Example of Usage

-The content of the P-Charge-Info header field is typically simply a SIP URI used as a billing indicator.
-As such, an example would be as simple as one of:
+The content of the P-Charge-Info header field is typically just a SIP/tel URI used as a billing indicator.
+An example could be as simple as one of:

-P-Charge-Info: <sip:+14075551234@example.net; user=phone>
+P-Charge-Info: <sip:+14075550134@example.net;user=phone>

-P-Charge-Info: <sip:+12349874567@example.com>
+P-Charge-Info: <sip:+12345550167@example.com>